Computer Weekly European User Awards: Security

 Any questions about the Computer Weekly European User Awards for Security please contact us at CWUserAwards@techtarget.com.

-Winners of the Computer Weekly European User Awards for Security will be announced shortly with winning case studies on Computer Weekly.
+Winners of the Computer Weekly European User Awards for Security 2013 are listed below.

 Solihull Met Borough Council (Entered by Good Technology)